Prateekiiitg56/AuraSpot/README.md

 **⭐ Star this repo if you find it helpful!**

-Made with ❤️ for the Hackathon
+Made with ❤️ by Prateek

 </div>